mewais/HeterogeneousKubernetesCluster/README.md

 - You can use the utility script `gen_storage_topology.sh` to create a new `storage_topology.json` based on your modified `hosts` file.
 - Copy `storage-worker_setup.sh` and `storage_topology.json` to your master
 - SSH to the master and run `storage-worker_setup.sh`
+- Copy `~/.kube/config` from `master-01` to your local machine, this allows you to run `kubectl` command from your local machine without having to SSH.

 ## IPs
 ### Service